cthye/ReSTIR-on-La-Jolla/proj2_readme.txt

 1. Play with the index of refraction parameter of the dielectric interface in scenes/volpath_test/volpath_test5_2.xml.
 How does that affect appearance?
 Why?
 - If the ior is higher, the inner sphere will be brighter since more light is refracted inside and vice versa.
 2. In the scene scenes/volpath_test/vol_cbox_teapot.xml, we model the glass teapot as a transparent glass with blue homogeneous medium inside.
 What is the difference in terms of appearance between this approach and just making the color of the glass blue without any medium inside?
-- If just making the color of the glass blue without any medium inside, the result will look too average (flat) and not so realistic without the scattering behaviour inside the volume (????)
+- If just making the color of the glass blue without any medium inside (any also without the roughness parameter), the result will look totally transparent.
+But after adding the volume, we can only see part of the other side (not totally transparent).

 ## Task6
 1. For heterogeneous volumes, what kind of distribution of the volume density makes the null scattering efficient/inefficient?
 Can you think of a way to improve our current sampling scheme in the inefficient case?